 Treatment of Hemicrania Continua

 Hemicrania continua headaches respond well to some anti-inflammatory medications.
 Indomethacin, a nonsteroidal anti-inflammatory drug (NSAID), often provides rapid relief.
 Doctors consider it a telltale sign of hemicrania continua if the headaches go away after a dose of the drug.
+However, patients may need special testing -- such as an MRI -- as part of their evaluation.

 Daily doses of indomethacin for hemicrania continua typically range from 25 to 300 milligrams.
 A common side effect of the drug is irritation of the lining of the stomach and gastrointestinal tract.
 So patients taking indomethacin may also need acid-suppressing medication.